woosting/linux/contents/syncthing/auto-start/systemd.md

     > ```shell
     > cp <installdir>/etc/linux-systemd/system/syncthing@.service /etc/systemd/system
     > ```

+***Note:** Several distros (among which Arch linux) ship the needed service files with the Syncthing package.
+If your distro provides a systemd service file for Syncthing, you can skip step 2 when setting up either the system service or the user service*

 3. Issue: `systemctl enable syncthing@<myuser>.service` to enable the service:
   ```shell
   systemctl enable syncthing@myuser.service